An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Rotation Estimation

 where $\bold{K}$ is the camera intrinsics matrix.
 The epipolar plane corresponding to the 3D point is defined by its two bearing vectors.
 The normal vector of the epipolar plane represented in frame $0$ is obtained by

 where $\bold{R}_{ab} \in SO(3)$ denotes the rotation that takes 3D features from frame $b$ to frame $a$.
-The normal vectors of all these epipolar planes span a plane orthogonal to the direction of translation between two frames.
-The direction of the translation represented in frame 0 is ${}^0\bold{t}_1$ (see Fig. \ref{fig:point_constraint}).
+The normal vectors of all these epipolar planes span a plane orthogonal to the translation vector between two frames.
+The unit translation vector represented in frame 0 is ${}^0\bold{t}_1$ (see the right picture of Fig. \ref{fig:point_constraint}).
 NEC constraint enforces the coplanarity of normal vectors of epipolar planes and builds the following error: